-Additionally, Selling, general and administrative expenses have been and may in the future be impacted by the 2020 Restructuring Initiative.
+Selling, general and administrative expenses may continue to be impacted by the 2020 Restructuring Initiative.
 Refer to Note 4.
-Restructuring of the Condensed Consolidated Financial Statements included in Part I, Item 1 for discussion of this initiative, including the related charges and expected future charges.
+Restructuring of the Condensed Consolidated Financial Statements included in Part I, Item 1 for discussion of this initiative, including a discussion of amounts recognized and expected future charges.

-We expect Selling, general and administrative expenses to increase as compared to amounts in 2020, primarily as a result of increased costs associated with our commercial launch of QWO®, significantly increased investment and promotional efforts behind XIAFLEX® and increased legal costs associated with certain matters.
+We expect Selling, general and administrative expenses to increase as compared to amounts in 2020, primarily as a result of increased costs associated with our commercial launch of QWO[®], increased investment and promotional efforts behind XIAFLEX[®] and increased costs associated with certain legal matters and certain strategic review initiatives.